techouss/xsweet/README.md

 **You dont need these requirements if you choose to install with Docker**

+## Docker

+Xsweet uses Docker to be deployed, Configured, and installed on any machine whether its  Linux , Mac, Windows... with one simple command .
+I created an Ubuntu image with docker, containing the honeypot and all its visualization applications needed  (Elasticsearch,  Logstash and  Kibana) and the configuration files needed to run the whole  system on your machine without any errors while installing , due to different OS systems or some python  utilities or dependencies not being installed on your machine.
+Just Run This command and you are good to go without downloading anything:

+`sudo docker run -p 22:2222 ousamaag/docker-xsweet`

+**Note: Make sure you  don’t have any SSH servers running on your system or the app won’t work because it also runs on port 22.**

 ## Files of interest

 **All the attacker’s interaction with the honeypot whether he got access or not is logged in three files:**